View Document Text

 Financial advisors who recommend the Wrap Program and/or manage client accounts will receive compensation

-amount, business mix and net new assets.
-As such, your financial advisor may have a financial incentive to
+investment advice, brokerage, and other services.
+As such, your financial advisor may have a financial incentive

 production thresholds which are not product-specific in nature.
 Financial advisors not meeting minimum